-What is relationship-focused parenting and teaching?
+What is relationship-focused parenting?

-What isn't relationship-focused parenting and teaching?
+What isn't relationship-focused parenting?

 It takes an incredible amount of control and love to build the kind of relationship with kids that allows you to earn and keep their respect and openness.
 And the people who have the commitment and determination to do this in the first place are not the types to, "just let everything go" once their kids become more independent.